drduh/macOS-Security-and-Privacy-Guide/README.md

 The first account created is an administrator account.
 Administrators can change system-wide settings and run commands with [sudo](https://en.wikipedia.org/wiki/Sudo), which temporarily grants elevated privileges.
 Any program the administrator runs could obtain the same access; sudo may also have [vulnerabilities](https://bogner.sh/2014/03/another-mac-os-x-sudo-password-bypass/).

-It is considered a [best practice](https://help.apple.com/machelp/mac/10.12/index.html#/mh11389) to use a dedicated standard account for regular, daily work and only use the administrator account for software and system installation, configuration and updates.
+It is considered [best practice](https://help.apple.com/machelp/mac/10.12/index.html#/mh11389) to use a standard account for daily work and reserve an administrator account for system changes that require elevated privileges.

 It is not required to ever log in with the admin account via the macOS login screen.
 When a Terminal command requires administrator privileges, the system will prompt for authentication and Terminal continues using those privileges.
 To that end, Apple provides [recommendations](https://support.apple.com/102099) for hiding the admin account and its home directory.